hashberg-io/hashcons/docs/getting-started.rst

 ===============

 A simple implementation of flyweight instance management using hash consing.
-You can install the latest release from `PyPI <https://pypi.org/project/flyweight/>`_:
+You can install the latest release from `PyPI <https://pypi.org/project/hashcons/>`_:

 .. code-block:: console

-    $ pip install -U flyweight
+    $ pip install -U hashcons

-The :class:`~flyweight.instance_store.InstanceStore` class can be used to create instance stores, i.e. flyweight factories.
+The :class:`~hashcons.instance_store.InstanceStore` class can be used to create instance stores, i.e. flyweight factories.
 The following code snippet exemplifies its intended usage:

 .. code-block:: python

-    from flyweight import InstanceStore
+    from hashcons import InstanceStore
     from typing import ClassVar, Literal
     from typing_extensions import Self